Main Course: Release

 The album peaked at No. 14 on the US Billboard album chart in 1975 and remained on Billboard's Top 200 albums chart for 74 weeks until December 1976 on the strength of its three singles that charted on Billboards single chart: "Fanny (Be Tender with My Love)" at No. 12, "Nights on Broadway" at No. 7, and "Jive Talkin'" at No. 1.
 A live version of a fourth song, "Edge of the Universe" from the album Here at Last...
 Bee Gees...
 Live, reached No. 26.
 "Come on Over" later became a moderate hit (#23) in a cover version by country/pop artist Olivia Newton-John.
 The album also peaked No. 1 at the Canada's RPM Albums Chart.

 Track listing

+All tracks written by Barry and Robin Gibb, with additional writers noted.